assamite/cc-course-UH17/docs/source/course_format.rst

 module documentation*.
 The weights of these three parts are approx. 66% for the first part and 33% divided for the last two parts.
 The individual's ability to contribute to the group project is reflected on the individual grades.

+The light weight documentation's system description can be used in the take-home exam as is, or each group member can modify the description as they like so they can emphasize different aspects of the project in their answers.

 .. warning::
     The demo session date is fixed to 13.12.
 14-16!